2024

 Released Spring 2017

 Three bottlings were created from five barrels, based mostly on the amount of new wood.
-The 2015 vintage was generously fruited with good energy upon release, and has fully matured in bottle.
+The 2015 vintage was warm with fairly high yields.
+While the pick date was appropriate, the wines lack a bit of structure, the fermentations were quite slow and my sulfur add was on the low side.
+I have found the wines to be opulent and generously fruited since release.
+I don’t see upside to cellaring.
 The briny minerals and crispness of Willamette Valley (0% new wood) has softened a bit.
-The firmness and vibrancy of Yamhill Vineyard (25% new wood) became more generous and smooth.
+The firmness and vibrancy of Yamhill Vineyard (25% new wood) is certainly more rounder and smooth.
 Always the most textural, Sandi’s (50% new wood) decadence has become honeyed, spiced and creamy.

 The 2015 wines are mature and should be enjoyed.